 Students can also take state exams, which allow them to continue their education at the higher education level.
+Click here for details to learn more about continuing your education by getting a master of science in nursing.
 Education for this profession is also provided within the adult education system.

 The basic tasks of nursing care include the organization and implementation of work with patients and wards, the implementation of certain diagnostic and therapeutic procedures, care of patients and wards, giving instructions, keeping records, and the like.